Skip To Main Content

 Where a pavement licence is granted, clear access routes on the highway will need to be maintained, taking into account the needs of all users, including disabled people.

-Pavement licences were introduced under the Business and Planning Act 2020 in response to supporting business recovery following the Coronavirus pandemic.
+Pavement licences were introduced in response to supporting business recovery following the coronavirus pandemic.

 Permitted furniture